st3fan/tinydoh/README.md

 *Stefan Arentz, April 2018*

 This is a tiny and minimal implementation of [draft-ietf-doh-dns-over-https](https://datatracker.ietf.org/doc/draft-ietf-doh-dns-over-https).
 It only supports `GET` requests and it is hardcoded to forward incoming DNS requests to `127.0.0.1:53`.
+This means you need to have a DNS server running on the machine where you run this service.
+Personally I like `apt-get install pdns-recursor`.

 To use this in Firefox, you will have to deploy this to a HTTPS server.
 I use Caddy, with a config like this: